KevinAlbajrami/ShopApp/README.md

 # ShopApp
 ShopApp is basic eCommerce app where a user can add a product to a basket and puchase it.
-THe page admin can create or edit products
-This project is built using ASP.NET and C#.
-It use cache memory and SQL Server to store data.
+It tries to implement all bassic operations and eCommerce app would implement.
+A customer can browse, add to a basket and purchase products.
+An Admin can add/edit/delete products and manage/view orders.
+The site implements roles to distinguish users from each other.
+The temporary data is stored in cache memory using cookies, and permanent data is stored in an SQL database using Entity Framewoek and Migrations.